 - ESIP/McNeil & Co. have launched a free weekly webinar series and also made some of their E-learning courses available to non-clients.

 - TRANSCAER offers a variety of online hazmat training courses for emergency responders and community leaders.

 Red Roof Launches “Room in Your Heart: Opening Doors to First Responders” Program

 Red Roof is giving back to the country’s first responders, including nurses, doctors, firefighters, and EMS providers, who are fighting tirelessly to combat COVID-19.
 Many of these essential workers on the frontlines need a place to self-quarantine to protect their families.
 Through May 31, Red Roof is donating a limited number of available rooms to responders to provide a place to sleep and stay between shifts.
 Learn more and view participating locations here.

 A View from the Ground

 Fire and EMS departments across the country are feeling the impact of the coronavirus outbreak to varying degrees as the virus spreads.
 Two recent articles showcase what it is like for departments on the frontlines of the pandemic.
 A blog post by NFPA’s Northeast Regional Director shares what it is like for his small volunteer fire company in northeast Connecticut as they prepare for a potential influx of cases.
 A recent article in the New York Times followed a day in the life for career responders in the hard-hit community of Paterson, NJ.

 Managing Stress in Uncertain Times

 Many people are feeling stress, fear, or other strong emotions during these difficult times.
 This can be even more pronounced for responders who are on the frontlines of the pandemic.
 It is important that we are there for each other and that we have access to resources that can help.
-The Fire/EMS Helpline is available if you need at 1-888-731-FIRE (3473).
-We also have links to webinars, tips, and resources for managing stress and taking care of your mental health here.
+We have links to webinars, tips, and resources for managing stress and taking care of your mental health here.